 Therefore, in most cases, your decision to purchase embalming hinges on your chosen type of final arrangement.

 …you plan to go with traditional American funeral arrangements (funeral service, followed by interment and a short burial service).

 This is especially true if you plan to hold an open-casket viewing as part of the funeral arrangements.
-If you do not embalm a body within 24-48 hours of death, the effect can be quite noticeable on your loved one’s appearance.
+Can you have an open casket without embalming?
+Yes, but keep in mind that if you decide against embalming the body within 24-48 hours of death, the effect can be quite noticeable on your loved one’s appearance.